FAQs

 Where can I stay besides Byers Lake?

-Mary’s McKinley View Lodge (Mile 134.5) is one option.
+Historic Chulitna River Lodge (Mile 156 near Ermine Trailhead) has a variety of lodging options (www.truealaska.org).
+Mary’s McKinley View Lodge (Mile 134.5) is another option.
 A fancier option is Mt.
 McKinley Princess Wilderness Lodge (Mile 133).
 There are also many pullouts along the highway where camping is possible.
 Lower Troublesome Creek (Mile 137.2) has some first-come, first-serve campsites.
 The new Kesugi Ken Campground (Mile 135.4) has become popular and allows reservations for tent camping, RV camping and public use cabins.

 Will there be shuttles in 2024?